NicHub/mpu9250-esp32/README.md

 ## LIMITATIONS

-The system lags sometimes a little bit, i.e. sometimes the communication freezes for a few hundreds of milliseconds up to several seconds.
-This is probably due to WiFi performances.
-I performed a test where the JSON data is sent over serial to a Python script that forwards it via WebSocket to the web page (Python script and web page on the same computer).
-The blocking lag (when the communication is frozen) is gone, but serial communication has a greater delay in response, i.e. the movements are reflected on the screen with a small delay that is noticeable.
+The communication is sometimes frozen from a few hundred milliseconds up to several seconds.
+This is probably due to WiFi performance.
+I performed a test where JSON data is sent via the serial port to a Python script that transmits it via WebSocket to the web page (the Python script and web page run on the same computer).
+In this setup the communication does not freeze anymore, but the serial communication has a longer response time, i.e. the movements are reflected on the screen with a small delay that is noticeable.

 The calculation of Euler angles has a Gimbal lock problem.
 If you want to see it: